m-reza-rahman/weblogic-on-azure/javaee/README.md

 ## Connect WebLogic to the PostgreSQL Server

 * Once WebSphere starts up, go to https://localhost:9043/ibm/console/ and log onto the console.
-   * Click on Services -> Data Sources.
-Select New -> Generic Data Source.
+   * Click on Resources -> JDBC -> Data sources.
+Select the scope to be the server.
+Select New.
-   * Enter the name as 'WebLogicCafeDB', JNDI name as 'jdbc/WebLogicCafeDB' and select the database type to be PostgreSQL.
+   * Enter the name as 'WebSphereCafeDB' and the JNDI name as 'jdbc/WebSphereCafeDB'.
+Click next.
+   * Select 'Create new JDBC provider' and click next.
+   * Select the database type as 'User-defined' and the implementation class as 'org.postgresql.ds.PGConnectionPoolDataSource'.
+Click next.
+   * Enter the full path to the PostgreSQL driver (for example: /opt/IBM/WebSphere/AppServer/lib/postgresql-42.2.23.jar).
 Click next.
    * Accept the defaults and click next.
 Do not click Finish, even though you could do so.
    * On the next screen select 'Logging Last Resource' and click next.
    * Enter the database name to be 'postgres'.